Table of Content

 • Limiting Flow: The flow restrictor is usually a small plastic piece with a hole in the middle.
 When water passes through, it’s forced to go through this hole, reducing the total volume of water that’s released.

-The Thermostatic Valve: Maintaining Perfect Temperature
+The Thermostatic Valve: For Consistent Temperature

-For those who prefer a consistent shower temperature, the thermostatic valve» is the MVP.
+For those who prefer a consistent shower temperature, the thermostatic valve is the MVP.
 This component automatically adjusts the mix of hot and cold water to maintain a steady temperature, regardless of any fluctuations in water pressure.

 How It Works: